ACM Design Architecture & Interiors / AVL Mountain Modern

 Whole House Renovation with Addition

+Detail takes precision and must be carefully crafted.
 The master suite bathroom presented a fabrication challenge.
 Every component needed to be precisely measured, built, and installed to meet the design vision.
-The waterfall edge of the vanity is also the sidewall of the shower before seamlessly transitioning into the bench seat of the shower.
-The glass shower enclosure needed to perfectly bisects the vanity edge to complete the interconnected design.
-The random, organic nature of a river stone tile on the shower floor breaks up the otherwise linear elements of the bathroom included the Shou Sugi Ban-inspired black tiles laid in a stacked pattern on the back wall of the shower.
+The waterfall edge of the vanity flows into the sidewall of the shower before seamlessly transitioning into the bench seat of the shower.
+The glass shower enclosure perfectly bisects the vanity edge to complete the interconnected design.
+The random, organic nature of a river stone tile on the shower floor breaks up the otherwise linear elements of the bathroom including the Shou Sugi Ban-inspired black tiles laid in a stacked vertical pattern on the back wall of the shower.

 ACM Design PA